 Air Plant Care: How To Care For Air Plants, Aeriums and Tillandsia Mounts

-The name “air plant” is actually a bit misleading.
+The term “Air Plant” is actually a bit misleading.
 Members of the Tillandsia genus are so called not because they can thrive on air alone, but because they require no soil at all to grow.
 In fact, assuming that Tillandsia only need air to survive is one of the most common mistakes we see in air plant care.

-In their natural habitat -- the forests, mountains and deserts of South and Central America -- air plants are epiphytic (growing on other plants without harming them), and emerge from the crooks and branches of trees.
+In their natural habitat -- the forests, mountains, and deserts of South and Central America -- air plants are epiphytic (growing on other plants without harming them), and emerge from the crooks and branches of trees, rocks, cacti, and shrubs.

 How Much Light Does an Air Plant Need?

 In order to thrive, air plants need bright, indirect light.
-Rooms with southern or eastern facing windows make good candidates, because these spaces will be brightly illuminated with sun for most of the day.
-Rooms with north-facing windows work well, too, as long as the plant is placed close to the window, and the window isn’t blocked by trees or a neighboring apartment complex.
+Rooms with South- or East-facing windows make good candidates, because these spaces will be brightly illuminated with sun for most of the day.
+Rooms with North-facing windows work well, too, as long as the plant is placed close to the window, and the window isn’t blocked by trees or a neighboring apartment complex.
 Western light tends to come late in the day, and can be very hot and intense.
-Careful - you don’t want to fry your air plant!
+Careful—you don’t want to fry your air plant!

 As a general rule of thumb, the higher the humidity in your space, the more light is tolerated by the air plant.
 This means that if you’re putting your air plant where it will receive loads of light, you should plan to mist it more often - twice a week or even daily.
-A sunny bathroom makes a happy home for an air plant, because the humidity from your shower will take care of most plant misting for you.
+A sunny bathroom or active kitchen makes a happy home for an air plant, because the humidity from your shower or boiling water will take care of most plant misting for you.

 Air Plants and Artificial Light